-We accept work only by email (not post/snailmail); please send submissions of work to Adam Piette using the following coded email address: <a DOT piette AT sheffield DOT ac DOT uk>.
-The submitted text(s) should be sent together as a single Word doc (see the formatting guidelines below) that includes a short biographical statement at the end.
+We accept work only by email (not post/snailmail); please send submissions of work to Alex Houen using the following coded email address: <ah217 AT cam DOT ac DOT uk>.
+The submitted text(s) should be sent together as a single Word document (see the formatting guidelines below) that includes a short biographical statement at the end.

 We like to receive submissions of two to five poems, or an extract from a longer work, accompanied by a brief biographical statement (150 words max).
 Once you’ve sent work to us, please wait until we’ve replied with a decision before you submit anything again.